 '... has proven useful in fitting galaxy spectra with large He II / Hb values observed in the local universe' - This is a statement with some qualifications I would say - their modelling was not very successful at matching the large He II/Hb ratios (see also Guseva et al 2000), but it does indeed work for other strong lines (as has been demonstrated for other BCD-like galaxies by other authors as well).

-Page 7:

-'Indeed, Ly-a at z> 6 becomes attenuated leaving...' - I am not sure 'attenuated' is the right word here as it seems to imply that Ly-a is not visible due to dust attenuation in the galaxy.
-This is unlikely to be the full story and the true reason for the decline in the number of Ly-a emitters at high redshift is unclear and depends on radiative transfer effects for which there is no current consensus.
-Please update and clarify - if you want to look at some Ly-a modelling papers, then e.g. Verhamme et al 2006, Dijkstra et al 2006; Dijkstra & Kramer 2012 are good places to start.
+[ADDED CITATION]

 Page 9: